NeonGeckoCom/neon_mq_connector/README.md

 - Each response must be a dict with `_part` and `_is_final` keys.
 - `_part` is defined as a non-negative integer (the first response will specify `0`).
 - The final response must specify `_is_final=True`
-- The final response *MUST NOT* require the client to handle partial responses
+- The final response must be complete and *MUST NOT* require the client to handle partial responses

 ## Client Requests
 Most client applications will interact with services via `send_mq_request`.
 This